George C. Marshall: Mission to China

 Only weeks after Marshall's retirement, in December 1945, President Harry Truman dispatched Marshall to the Republic of China, where he had served in the 1920s.
 His new mission was to prevent a resumption of the Chinese Civil War by brokering a coalition government between America's Kuomintang allies under Generalissimo Chiang Kai-shek and the Chinese Communist Party of Mao Zedong.
 Marshall had no leverage over the Communists but threatened to withdraw American aid essential to the Nationalists.
 Both sides rejected his proposals and he returned to the United States in January 1947.
 As Secretary of State, Marshall disagreed with the Defense and State Department views that Chiang's success was vital to American interests, insisting that U.S. troops not become involved.
 The war continued, and the Communists won in 1949.

 Secretary of State

 After Marshall's return to the U.S. in early 1947, Truman appointed him Secretary of State.
 As one of the most well-regarded and least politicized national leaders, he made an ideal front office personality.
 He became the spokesman for the State Department's ambitious plans to rebuild Europe.
 He did not design the plans and paid little attention to details or negotiations.
 He also did not keep himself up-to-date with details of foreign affairs.
 As one biographer notes, he had never been a workaholic.
 He turned over major responsibilities to his deputies, especially Under-Secretary Robert A. Lovett, and refused to be troubled by minutiae.
-By 1948, with frailties building up, his participation was further curtailed.
+By 1948, with his frailties building up, his participation was further curtailed.
 Marshall said, "The fact of the matter is that Lovett bears the principal burden as I get away whenever possible."